How Is Addison's Disease Diagnosed?

 Some abnormalities that may be seen on routine blood work that point to Addison's disease include a low sodium or high potassium level, anemia (low iron) or a high level of eosinophils (a kind of white blood cell).
 Often times, it's first detected through routine blood tests in a hospital or doctor's office to check for sodium and potassium levels.
 The doctor will also check for hyperpigmentation, or darkening, of the skin or gums -- a sign of long-term Addison's disease.

-The most definitive way to diagnose the condition is to measure hormone levels in the blood and urine before and after giving ACTH.
-ACTH is a hormone in the brain that, when activated, normally increases the amount of cortisol being produced by the adrenal glands.
-Measuring ACTH levels can help distinguish whether Addison's disease is a caused by a problem in the adrenal gland or the brain.
+The most definitive way to diagnose the condition is to measure hormone levels in the blood before and after giving ACTH.
+ACTH is a hormone in the brain that, when released, normally increases cortisol release from the adrenal glands.
+With Addison's disease, which is equivalent to primary adrenal insufficiency, the adrenal glands cannot respond to ACTH stimulation, and cortisol levels remain low.
+Measuring cortisol and ACTH levels can help determine if adrenal insufficiency is present, and if so, whether the problem is with the adrenal glands or brain.

 What Are the Treatments for Addison's Disease?

 Because Addison's disease is caused by a lack of normal hormones produced by the adrenal glands, it can be treated by replacing those hormones.
 This can be done with once- or twice-daily tablets of hydrocortisone, a steroid hormone.
 If needed, aldosterone can be replaced with a synthetic steroid, fludrocortisone acetate (brand name Florinef), which is taken orally once a day.
 These medications need to be increased during times of stress, infection, surgery, or injury.